ordercloud-api/headstart/README.md

 | ProductInformationRequest | sent to the supplier (supplier.xp.SupportContact.Email) when a buyer user requests more information about one of their products |
 |     QuoteOrderSubmit      | sent to the buyer user when their quote is submitted                                                                            |
 |                           |                                                                                                                                 |

+### Moosend

+Moosend is a platform for sending automated email campains.
+It is integrated into the storefront in order to capture events like view product, add to cart and purchase.
+This data can provide intelligence for abandonded cart emails, user segmentation for peronsonalized marketing and user-history-based product recomendations.

+Usage is optional and controlled with the buyer setting `useMoosend`.
+To connect moosend [get a website ID](https://help.moosend.com/hc/en-us/articles/115002945125-How-can-I-connect-my-website-to-Moosend-) and add it to buyer settings.

+Moosend and Ordercloud are both owned by Sitecore.
+You can expect the two products to be more integrated over time.
+Sendgrid will be replaced by Moosend once transactional email feature are ready.

 ### Frontend Configuration